ecker-lab/Learning_Vibrating_Plates/README.md

 ## Data

-The data is available from: https://doi.org/10.25625/UWF7RB
+We provide a notebook [here](notebooks/view_dataset.ipynb), that enables the quick and easy visualization of our dataset.
+The data is available from [this data repository](https://doi.org/10.25625/UWF7RB) in the hdf5 format.
+There, we also provide information on the structure of the hdf5 files and how to access the data.

 https://github.com/ecker-lab/Learning_Vibrating_Plates/assets/64748695/2ea7cfe0-646d-49eb-81a4-fa823fb821b8